chef/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

       ```

       - You can choose any value for the variable `base_path`. `base_path` patch is only required for the frontend node.
       - Use the command to apply the above template `chef-automate config patch frontend.toml --fe`
-      - Post the configuration patch, use the curl request to validate
+      - Post the configuration patch, and use the curl request to validate

       ```sh
          curl localhost:10144/_snapshot?pretty